tipsjcx/sjcx-tipbot/README.md

 sjcx-tipbot
 ===========

-Tip anyone on twitter or IRC with SJCX the coin used in http://storj.io/
+Tip anyone on twitter or IRC with SJCX the coin used in http://storj.io/.
+For security and lower server demands there is no bitcoin/counterparty node on the server.
+All the blockchain information is collected from blockchain.info and blockscan.com.
+All withdrawal requests are downloaded and handled on a separate system.
+Another benefit is that there is no BTC fee for tips.

 ###Dependencies
 1. MongoDB